tg12/uk_covid_data/README.md

 # uk_covid_data
 Looking at the UK stats on COVID19 with Python

 I've always been interested in this area, whether it be stock data or similar.
-I thought it would serve as a useful tool to tell if if we are indeed flattening this curve.
+I thought it would serve as a useful tool to see if if we are indeed "flattening this curve".

 A great shout-out to these people for providing me with the tools necessary to do this.